gentlee/gentlee.github.io/articles/2025-02-24-oop/en.md

 In OOP, a large number of patterns with fancy names were invented, many books have been written about them, and they are frequently asked about in interviews.
 But, in reality, OOP design patterns are just workarounds that "heroically" solve one of the problems inherent in OOP (for example, the _Decorator_ pattern extends a class when inheritance is not available), and even then, only partially, as it is impossible to fully solve the architectural problems OOP introduces.

-In FP, knowing these two techniques — 1. add an argument to a function; 2. wrap a function in another — you already know all the main patterns.
+In functional programming, knowing these techniques — 1. adding an argument to a function; 2. using closures; 3. wrapping a function in another — you already know all the main patterns.

 #### Constructors